See the Ancient Forest through the Eyes of its First People – the Batwa People

 A Ray of Hope for the Batwa People of Uganda!

-In 2011, the Uganda Wildlife Authority, assisted by money from the United States Agency for International Development (USAID) and the Netherlands Embassy in Kampala, began the now-famous Batwa Cultural Trail in Mgahinga Gorilla National Park.
-Where members of the Batwa Community lead tourists through the Forest and teach the visitors about their ancient ways of hunting and gathering.
-The Batwa Guides get to return to the Rainforest and keep their traditions alive, at least in spirit.
-The Batwa communities receive half of the Batwa Trail Fees, and tips are accepted.
+In 2011, with help from the United States Agency for International Development (USAID) and the Netherlands Embassy in Kampala, the Uganda Wildlife Authority started the Batwa Cultural Trail in Mgahinga Gorilla National Park.
+This program allows Batwa community members to guide tourists through the forest, sharing their ancient hunting and gathering methods.
+These guides can return to the rainforest and keep their traditions alive.
+Batwa communities earn half of the fees from the Batwa Trail and can also receive tips from visitors.

-The International Gorilla Conservation Program worked with the Batwa Community and began the Buniga Batwa Forest Walk and village visit program.
-It is at the south end of Bwindi Impenetrable Forest, and Buniga Forest is not part of Bwindi National Park.
-However, the vegetation, wildlife, and primates are similar, and one sees a few chimpanzees.
-At the same time, the Forest Walk with Batwa Guides keeps the traditions and cultural ways of the Batwa People alive.
+The International Gorilla Conservation Program worked with the Batwa to create the Buniga Batwa Forest Walk and village visit program.
+This program is located at the southern end of Bwindi Impenetrable Forest.
+Even though Buniga Forest is not part of the national park, it has similar plants and animals.
+Visitors may also see some chimpanzees.
+The forest walk led by Batwa guides helps keep their cultural traditions alive.

-2021 – Batwa People win their case in Uganda’s Constitutional Court – 2nd highest court in the country:
+In 2021 – Batwa People win their loss of land case in Uganda’s Constitutional Court – 2nd highest court in the country:

-The Batwa community lawyer Onyango Owor r says he expects the Batwa will ultimately receive some financial compensation and access to the forest lands for cultural practices like religion, medicine, artifact use, and animal tracking.
-Still, it may take several more years, depending on the outcome of an appeal filed to the Supreme Court by Uganda’s attorney general, Wildlife Authority, and National Forestry Authority.
+In 2021, the Batwa people won their case in Uganda’s Constitutional Court, the second highest court in the country.
+The court decided that the Batwa were wrongfully evicted without any compensation.
+Onyango Owor, a lawyer for the Batwa community, expects they will eventually receive financial compensation and access to forest lands for cultural practices like religion, medicine, artifact use, and animal tracking.
+However, this may take several more years due to an appeal filed to the Supreme Court by Uganda’s attorney general, the Wildlife Authority, and the National Forestry Authority.

-Upon hearing the court outcome, Batwa communities around Bwindi Impenetrable Forest, Mgahinga Gorilla Park, and elsewhere rejoiced and celebrated the victory.
-Let us hope that some restoration and compensation will be made.
+After hearing the court’s decision, Batwa communities near Bwindi Impenetrable Forest, Mgahinga Gorilla Park, and other areas celebrated this victory.
+Let us hope for some restoration and compensation in the future.

 Visiting the Batwa People – the First People of the Rainforest in Uganda